Soft and fluffy towels are an achievable luxury! Learn how to get your towels to stay fluffy after every wash! Gets tips for reviving old towels, too!

 - Repeat the wash cycle, again using the hottest temperature your machine will allow.

-- When the second cycle has completed, throw your towels into the dryer on setting recommended by the towel manufacturer.
+- When the second cycle has completed, throw your towels into the dryer on the setting recommended by the towel manufacturer.

-- You may be surprised to find that most manufacturers recommend that their towels should be dried at LOW heat, not high as most of us are pre-programed to do.
+- You may be surprised to find that most manufacturers recommend that their towels should be dried at LOW heat, not high as most of us are pre-programmed to do.
 Make the switch and you will definitely notice the difference.
 Drying on high heat will damage the towel fibers.